cj-mills/christianjmills/_posts/2022-6-8-Fastai-to-Unity-Tutorial-3.md

-Select `Disabled` from the Compression Format dropdown menu and close the Player Settings window.
+Select `Disabled` from the Compression Format dropdown menu and close the Project Settings window.